nlp-dke/nlp-dke.github.io/_posts/2021-01-25-post-rare-words.md

   - Post Formats
 ---

 We uploaded the data set from the paper "Continuous Learning in Neural Machine Translation using Bilingual Dictionaries".
-For more information:
+[For more information}(./data/rareWordNMT)